FORGET THE DIRTY APPROVAL TRICKS

 - Your articles should be at least 1000 words long.

 - Use plenty of related images and include videos.

 - Use point form and table, like this one.

-As far as I know, the posts that are more valued are those that answers “how to”, “what is” and “why is”.
+As far as I know, the posts that are more valued are those that answer “how to”, “what is” and “why”.
 If you need more help with writing, keep this for further reading :

 The common sense kind of thing.
 No content that incites hate, pornography, nor any inappropriate stuff.
 In fact, just make sure that it is none of the contents in Google’s prohibited list.

 Trust is probably one of the most important deciding factors.
 After all, there are plenty of applications, and a lot of shady people out there.
 If you have good content and can prove that you are legit – You get the approval.

 There are way too many spam sites these days.
 They register a site for a year, hit it, and then disappear.
 So make sure that you still have a couple of years worth of domain life in your pocket before you apply for Adsense.
 Show that you are here to stay, and you are not disappearing overnight.